hintxiv/reassemble/README.md

 ## Usage

 An extremely WIP build is available for testing at http://142.93.57.143/.
-To use it, simply enter an FFLogs fight link and an Etro gearset link.
+To use it, simply enter an FFLogs fight and get started.

 Currently, only the physical ranged jobs are supported (Bard, Dancer, Machinist).